 “In the past, we were more project-driven, asking to develop APIs, so we would end up with sometimes three, four, five APIs doing the same thing,” says Fabrice Bastos, API Design and Strategy Chief at NBC.
 “So, we are changing our approach and embracing domain-driven design.”

 With NBC building their marketplace on our Amplify API Management Platform, teams can easily discover the right APIs to get the job done.
 The next focus for NBC, Bastos says, is automating their approval process so developers have streamlined access to APIs.
+(Hear more about NBC’s journey in this on-demand webinar.)

 Are you ready to put your APIs to work?
 Axway is ready to help.
 As Axway Catalyst Erik Wilde puts it: “Don’t build a business model for your API.
 Build an API for your business model.”